Inheritance Tax Accountants for London and Essex

-If your estate is above the Nil Rate Band of £350,000, then part of your estate above the threshold may be liable for the inheritance tax at the rate of 40%.
+If your estate is above the Nil Rate Band of £325,000, then part of your estate above the threshold may be liable for payments on the estate at the rate of 40%.

 The Nil Rate Band (NRB) is fixed at £325,000 until 2021, but your NRB might be increased if you’re widowed or a surviving civil partner.
 In fact, couples can transfer any unused NRB when the first person died to the survivor.

 This new calculation can double the amount of NRB available up to £650,000, and this new rate is known as Transferable Nil Rate Band (TNRB).

 If you’ve decided to leave your children or grandchildren your property, there are new property allowances that allow you to leave more of your home before you have to ake a payment.

 In the 2020-21 taxation year, it’s worth £175,000 per person.

 For a married couple, this increases the tax-free amount by £350,000, so including the personal allowance, estates of up to £1,000,000 could be completely free of IHT in 2020.

 If all your wealth is tied up in your property, you may not be able to gift anyone money in your lifetime or even spend that money on yourself.